Consequences of withdrawing from a unit

 How do I withdraw from a unit and what effect does this have on my grades and payment for the unit?

-To withdraw from a unit after the Census Date you will need to submit a Change of Enrolment (available from your Faculty Student Office or Student Administration).
+To withdraw from a unit after the Census Date you will need to submit a Change of Enrolment form (available from your Student Advising Office or Student Administration).
 You will remain financially liable for the fees of any unit/s you withdraw from.
-If it is after the Academic Withdrawal date, there will also be an academic penalty for withdrawing, unless you have been granted Special Consideration.
+If you withdraw by the Academic Withdrawal date, then you will not receive an academic penalty for the unit but you will remain financially liable for fees.
+If you withdraw after the academic withdrawal date and up until the last day of teaching for the teaching period then there will be and academic penalty of an 'FN' fail grade for withdrawing, unless you have been granted Special Consideration, and you will remain financially liable for fees.